Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 For companies without customs experience, these issues can result in unexpected costs and long border delays.

-The Role of a Customs Broker in Importing Goods into Canada
+The Role of a Licensed Broker in the Import Process

 A customs broker is a licensed professional authorized to act on your behalf to clear goods through CBSA.
 Here’s how they help: